zannloo/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the latest ProfBook.jar file and copy into an empty folder from [latest release](https://github.com/AY2324S1-CS2103T-W15-2/tp/releases).

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file Expected: Shows the GUI with some sample data.
 The window size may not be optimum.

 1. Saving window preferences